 Each of Scotland’s unique landscapes tells a story of human influence.
-Built structures like monuments, cairns and ruins clearly show the presence of people past or present, while more natural looking landscapes can subtly reveal human interaction through field systems, managed woodlands or artificial lochs.
+Built structures like monuments, cairns and ruins clearly show the effect of people – past or present.
+More natural looking landscapes can subtly reveal human interaction through field systems, managed woodlands or artificial lochs.

 We value Scotland’s landscapes for many different reasons:

 - Cultural – places that tell us about our history and traditions